 The concerts are held in the Theatre/Ballroom of the Scarborough Fair Collection, within the Flower of May Holiday Park, Lebberston Cliff, Scarborough YO11 3NU.
 This is a very prestigious venue with superb stage lighting and sound facilities.
 There is also an excellent projection system with two large screens.
 All this helps to enhance the audience's enjoyment of the concerts.

-Although the emphasis is very much on electronic organ music, the Wurlitzer Theatre Organ installed in the Museum is available for use should any visiting artist wish to use it, in addition to the Society's Allen Digital Theatre Organ and their own instrument.
+Although the emphasis is very much on electronic organ music, the Wurlitzer Theatre Organ installed in the Museum is available for use should any visiting artist wish to use it, in addition to their own instrument.

 The venue is fully disabled friendly and is all on one level.
 There is ample free parking adjacent to the Museum.

-Our Concerts are normally on a Monday evening commencing at 7.30pm
+Our Concerts are normally on a Sunday afternoon commencing at 2.00pm.

 Members admission: Free

 Visitors admission: Normal Museum Admission Charges, ie: Adults £8.00, Over 60s £7.00, Children £5.50

 IMPORTANT NOTICE: In view of the current Covid-19 situation and in accordance with Government guidelines it has been decided to cancel all of our concerts for the 2021 Season.